Internships

 Both the internship and the skills lab should cover 420 hours: the equivalent of 15 EC.
 Ideally you spend three days per week on the internship or skills lab in the months February to May.
 This leaves the other two days plus the month June for the thesis.
 However, if the internship organization prefers so, it is also possible to concentrate the internship in one study period and the thesis in the other.

-Step-by-step plan (Research) Master's internship
+General HUM Step-by-step plan and forms - (Research) Master's internship

 More information